lhartung/pulseaudio-snap/docs/access-from-other-snaps.md

 export PULSE_SYSTEM=1
 ```

-An important thing to note is that using PulseAudio needs root permission in
+Second, as explained in the [previous section](using-pulseaudio.md), for using
-Core, so you need to put the audio files in some place which belongs to root and
+PulseAudio we need root permissions in Core, so we have to put the audio files
-that can be accessed by the snap, for instance $SNAP_COMMON, which would be
+in some place which belongs to root and that can be accessed by the snap, for
-/var/snap/pacat-simple/common in the example snap.
+instance $SNAP_COMMON, which would be /var/snap/pacat-simple/common in the
+example snap.